Master of Industrial Research (Chemistry)

 include the testing and evaluation of the experimental products in prototype coatings using industry

-Academic supervisor: Prof Uta Wille from the School of Chemistry.
+Academic supervisor: Professor Uta Wille from the School of Chemistry

 The project will involve understanding the behaviour of polymer stabilisers in real world applications.